wojdyr/fityk/doc/ref.rst

     X = x[0] + n * (x[M-1]-x[0]) / (M-1),  Y = y[x=X], S = s[x=X], A = a[x=X]
     # take the first 2000 points, average them and subtract as background
     Y = y - avg(y if n<2000)
-    # fityk can also be used as a simple calculator
+    # Fityk can also be used as a simple calculator
     i 2+2 #4
     i sin(pi/4)+cos(pi/4) #1.41421
     i gamma(10) #362880